-This version of GMP is upwardly binary compatible with all 4.x and 3.x versions, and upwardly compatible at the source level with all 2.x versions, with the following exceptions.
+This version of GMP is upwardly binary compatible with all 5.x, 4.x, and 3.x versions, and upwardly compatible at the source level with all 2.x versions, with the following exceptions.

-- mpn_gcd had its source arguments swapped as of GMP 3.0, for consistency with other mpn functions. - mpf_get_prec counted precision slightly differently in GMP 3.0 and 3.0.1, but in 3.1 reverted to the 2.x style.
+- mpn_gcd had its source arguments swapped as of GMP 3.0, for consistency with other mpn functions. - mpf_get_prec counted precision slightly differently in GMP 3.0 and 3.0.1, but in 3.1 reverted to the 2.x style. - mpn_bdivmod, documented as preliminary in GMP 4, has been removed.

-There are a number of compatibility issues between GMP 1 and GMP 2 that of course also apply when porting applications from GMP 1 to GMP 4.
+There are a number of compatibility issues between GMP 1 and GMP 2 that of course also apply when porting applications from GMP 1 to GMP 5.
 Please see the GMP 2 manual for details.